 Several Israeli police were wounded on Wednesday morning in clashes with Palestinian youths at the Temple Mount in Jerusalem.

-- Netanyahu Orders Crackdown on East Jerusalem Riots
+- PM Orders Crackdown on E. J'lem Riots

 - Police, Rioters Clash on Temple Mount